 Myasthenia gravis (MG) and Chronic Inflammatory Demyelinating Polyneuropathy (CIDP): We develop biomarkers for predicting the course and treatment response of both disorders.
 For example, antigen-specific immune responses of T-lymphocytes isolated from blood predict whether CIDP patients will benefit from intravenous immunoglobulin treatment or not.
 In parallel to our experimental work, we investigate the role of plasma cells in myasthenia gravis.
 Moreover, in innovative clinical trials we are investigating novel immunomodulatory treatment strategies for both autoimmune diseases.

-Andreas Meisel is Professor of Neurology at the NeuroCure Clinical Research Center (NCRC) and the Center for Stroke Research Berlin (CBS) at the Charité.
+Andreas Meisel is Professor of Neurology at the NeuroCure Clinical Research Center (NCRC) and the Center for Stroke Research Berlin (CSB) at the Charité.
 He studied medicine in Berlin and was an EMBO Fellow at the Biocenter in Basel (Switzerland).
 Andreas Meisel has been employed at the Charité since 1995 and has been a specialist in neurology since 2003.
-He is a senior physician of the neurological intensive care unit and head of the Myasthenia Outpatient Clinic of the Department of Neurology.
+He is a senior physician of the neurological intensive care unit and head of the myasthenia gravis outpatient clinic of the Department of Neurology.
 His research focuses on systemic changes in immunity after stroke and endogenous protective mechanisms of the nervous system.
 He has headed the Cerebrovascular Diseases group at the NeuroCure Clinical Research Center since 2008.